zygos/wd-material/material/3-frameworks/2-typing-testing/1-typescript.md

 # Sprint Description

-Welcome to the final sprint in your front-end module journey!
-As you've worked through the content so far, you've acquired an understanding of the core essentials of front-end development: HTML, CSS, JavaScript, and a front-end framework that helped you to integrate all three into a modular application.
-This sprint aims to deepen and refine your skill set by introducing you to the last few pieces of the puzzle that will elevate your Capstone Project to the next level and prepare you for a solid foundation if you choose a front-end specialization.
+As you've worked through the material so far, you've acquired an understanding of the core essentials of front-end development: HTML, CSS, JavaScript, and a front-end framework that helped you to integrate all three into a modular application.
+This sprint aims to deepen and refine your front-end skill set by introducing you to the last few pieces of the puzzle in the front end.

-In the first part of this sprint, you'll be introduced to TypeScript, a typed superset of JavaScript that adds static types.
+In the first part of this sprint, you'll be introduced to TypeScript, a typed superset of JavaScript that adds compile-time type-checking.
 TypeScript promotes self-documenting code and catching errors before they occur - a powerful tool in any developer's toolkit.
-TypeScript can be adopted incrementally, and you will be free to decide how strictly you will use TypeScript in your front-end project.
+You can adopt TypeScript incrementally - you do not have to jump into the strictest configuration.

 Next, we turn our attention to the world of testing.
-You'll first explore unit testing, which involves breaking the application down into isolated pieces and verifying that each works as expected.
+You'll first explore unit testing, which involves breaking down the application into isolated pieces and verifying that each works as expected.
 This will allow us to practice higher-order functions, async/await, and types.
 Then, you'll learn about end-to-end (E2E) testing, which tests your application from the user's perspective.
-This should come in handy for your Capstone.

-In part 4, you'll touch on the basics of GitHub Actions for automating tasks and Single Page Application (SPA) deployment.
-Though testing is crucial, the magic moment comes when you deploy your application for the world to use.

-For the Capstone Project, the final part, and the culmination of this sprint, you will be required to put together all that you've learned so far.
-This project is the ultimate test of your newly acquired skills.
-Remember, the tools introduced in this sprint are at your disposal for the Capstone Project, but how extensively you leverage them is up to you.
+In the final part, you will build on your previous habit-tracking application by adding tests and TypeScript and improving your project based on the feedback you received during reviews.

-This sprint provides a well-rounded package of front-end development tools and principles, helping you build, test, and deploy applications.
-We're excited to see what you'll accomplish by the end of it!
+We're excited to see what you'll accomplish by the end of this sprint!

 # Part Description

 In this part, we will introduce static typing using **TypeScript**.
-We will start by understanding the motivations behind using TypeScript, diving into its syntax and core concepts, setting it up in our code editor and, finally, how we could upgrade a JavaScript project to TypeScript.
+We will start by understanding the motivations behind using TypeScript, diving into its syntax and core concepts, setting it up in our code editor, and, finally, learning how to upgrade a JavaScript project to TypeScript.

 This part will introduce you to TypeScript and provide a few exercises, but this will not be your last chance to use TypeScript in this course or even in this sprint.
-We will continue using TypeScript in various small exercises in the upcoming sprint parts.
+We will continue using TypeScript in various small exercises in the upcoming sprint.

 # Key learning topics & resources for this part